-Ideally, free shipping is set just high enough above your MOV or AOV that it nudges customers to add one or two extra items they were previously denying themselves.
+Ideally, free shipping is set just high enough above your median order value or average order value that it nudges customers to add one or two extra items they were previously denying themselves.

-This is a strategy reading eyeglass retailer Peepers uses to increase conversions and average order value.
-Notice, the site sets free shipping at just under two pairs of glasses, thus pushing customers beyond ordering a single frame:
+This is how glasses brand Peepers increases conversions and average order value: They offer set free shipping at just under two pairs of glasses, pushing customers to order more than a single frame: